Pulse — Scheduled Messages

 Configuration

 Add .WithPulse(...) to your bus builder chain, passing one or more (cronExpression, message) tuples.
-It must come after all other configuration and replaces the final .Build() call:
+It must come after all other configuration — it returns a PulseEnabledBusBuilderConfiguration, and you call .Build() on that:

 var bus = new BusBuilder()